If you’re about to buy a Keurig, then you’re the kind of person who wants coffee fast and easy. No song and dance, just java.

 - Nightlight function: Don’t want to wake the house with your early morning coffee habit?
 With the K560, you can customize the nightlight with different colors and glow depending on your mood.
 This is not a feature on the K460.

-- Maintenance: The K560 may last longer than the K460, thanks to the maintenance feature that alerts you to change the filter and clean the unit’s inside to avoid clogging.
+- Maintenance: The K560 may last longer than the K460, thanks to the maintenance feature that alerts you to change the filter and clean the unit internally to avoid clogging.

-- Price: If you have set a bigger budget, then splurge a little more on the K560, which comes in more expensive than the K460.
+- Price: If you have set a bigger budget, then splurge a little more on the K560, which is more expensive than the K460.

-I didn’t touch on taste in my review because both produce a similar tasting cup, which is the issue, and also the reason I’m not a fan of Keurig.
+I didn’t touch on preferences in my review because both produce a similar-tasting cup, which is why I’m not a fan of Keurig.

-- Warm water: Keurig machines don’t heat water high enough to release optimal taste.
+- Warm water: Keurig machines don’t heat the water hot enough to release optimal taste.
 The optimal temperature for brewing is 195-205 degrees Fahrenheit.
-Keurig is pre-set to only 192.
+Keurig is pre-set to only 192 degrees.
 This leaves your coffee flat, under-extracted, and kind of sour.

 - Fast brewing: Ideal extraction can take 2-4 minutes; Keurig takes just seconds.
-This, combined with the water and bean problems, you’ll likely be sipping on weak brown water instead of rich espresso.
+This, combined with the water and bean problems, will have you sipping on weak brown water instead of rich espresso.

-It’s not the machines themselves – they are absolutely fit for purpose.
-But it’s what they create where it falls short.
+It’s not the machines themselves – they are absolutely fit for their purpose.
+But it’s what they create that falls short.